aenni0409/Try_01_13_v2/README.md

+## My name is Chia-Hui.
+There are my working courses, projects, and myself!

 Oh!
 By the way, I am the food lover.
 Especially Japanese foods!<br>
 If you want to know more about Japanese foods, or Japan, just